Gustav1324/AEIOU-vowel-classification/README.md

 # Data Preparation
 Each txt file contains 75 samples (20000 values each) for a single vowel.
 - First 50 samples per vowel → used for training
-- Last 25 samples per vowel → used for testing
+- Last 25 samples per vowel → used for testing  <br>
 The data is reshaped and converted to torch.FloatTensor for model input.

 # Output